Cowgirl in the Sand

 “Cowgirl in the Sand" is a song written by Neil Young and first released on his 1969 album Everybody Knows This Is Nowhere.
-Young has included live versions of the song on several albums and on the Crosby, Stills, Nash and Young album 4 Way Street.
-It has also been covered by The Byrds on their self-titled album.
-Like three other songs from Everybody Knows This Is Nowhere, "Cinnamon Girl", "Down by the River" and the title track, Young wrote "Cowgirl in the Sand" while he was suffering from the flu with a high fever at his home in Topanga, California.
+Young has included live versions of the song on several albums and on the Crosby, Stills, Nash & Young live album 4 Way Street.
+It was covered by the Byrds on their 1973 self-titled album.

+Like three other songs from Everybody Knows This Is Nowhere ("Cinnamon Girl", "Down by the River", and the title track), Young wrote "Cowgirl in the Sand" while he was suffering from the flu with a high fever at his home in Topanga, California.

 Lyrics and music

-The song's lyrics are about a promiscuous woman, or perhaps three different women if each stanza describes a different woman.
+The song's lyrics are about a promiscuous woman, or possibly three different women across its three verses.
 Author Nigel Williamson describes the lyrics as "obscure and dreamlike, addressed to some idealized woman."
-Music critic Johnny Rogan describes the lyrics as "oblique", describing the woman as being both "idealistic" and "idealized" by the singer, referring particularly to the line "When so many love you, is it the same?"
-Author David Downing suggests that this line reflects ambiguity as to whether increased sexual freedom is a blessing or whether it is a curse.
+Music critic Johnny Rogan describes the lyrics as "oblique", describing the woman as being both "idealistic" and "idealized" by the singer.
+Author David Downing suggests that this line reflects ambiguity as to whether increased sexual freedom is a blessing or a curse.
 Downing, however, feels that the next line, "it's the woman in you that makes you want to play this game", was already outdated when the song was released in the late 1960s.
 At the time of the song's initial release, Rolling Stone described the lyrics as "quietly accusative".
-Young himself has claimed that "Cowgirl in the Sand" is about his impression of "beaches in Spain", despite the fact that when he wrote the song he had never been to Spain.
+Young himself claimed that "Cowgirl in the Sand" is about "beaches in Spain", though when he wrote the song he had never been to Spain.
+Author Ken Bielen has suggested that the song is about Young himself and his search for fame in Los Angeles.

-Author Ken Bielen suggests an interpretation of the lyrics, in which Young is singing about himself.
-The sand in the title could be a reference to young people coming to California, which has many beaches.
-The woman in the first stanza could be a veiled reference to Young, since Young moved from Canada to California.
-Lines such as "Old enough now to change your name" and "Has your band begun to rust" could be references to Young's departure from the band Buffalo Springfield.
-The line "When so many love you, is it the same?" could be a reflection of Young's own ambivalence towards fame, and in Bielen's interpretation, the line that bothered Downing, "it's the woman in you that makes you want to play this game", could be a reference to Young believing that his own feminine side is causing him to seek fame despite the harassment that fame attracts.